 Life Insurance Policy Review

-For life insurance, keep track of the total death benefit, and any additional riders such as a waiver of premium in the event of disability, or the ability to access the death benefit early in the case of being diagnosed with a terminal illness.
+For life insurance, first keep track of the total death benefit.
+This is the amount of payment that will be made upon the death of the policy holder.
+Look also for an any additional riders, such as a waiver of premium in the event of disability.
+Some life insurance policies contain a clause that may allow you to access the death benefit early if you are diagnosed with a terminal illness.

-If you have a term policy, put a reminder on your calendar the year the policy is set to expire.
-You'll need to evaluate options at that time and see if you still need the life insurance coverage.
+If you have a term policy, put a reminder on your calendar for the year the policy is set to expire.
+At this time you'll need to assess your options and decide whether you still need the life insurance coverage.

-In addition, if your policy has a cash value, track the performance of investments inside it, and call the insurance company to request something called an "in-force illustration."
-An in-force illustration will project how the policy should perform from now throughout the rest of your life.
-If the policy has performed well and is expected to continue to do so, you may be able to forego premiums.
-If the policy has not performed well, you may have to pay higher premiums to keep it in force.
-Reviewing policies on a regular basis can help you anticipate these future changes.
+If your policy has a cash value, the company will be using it to invest.
+You can track how well it performs with something called an "in-force illustration."
+It is used to project how the policy should perform from now through the rest of your life.
+You can request this data from your agent, and may be worth the phone call.
+If the policy has done well, and the forecast looks good, you may be able to forgo premiums.
+If the policy has not done well, your premiums may go up to keep it in force.
+When you review your policy on a regular basis you can keep an eye out for these future changes.

 Health Insurance Policy Review

-For health insurance, make sure you know your deductible and maximum out-of-pocket costs.
-For example, if the policy has a $3,000 deductible and a $6,000 max out-of-pocket cost, you'll want to have $9,000 set aside in an emergency fund or Health Savings Account to use for that purpose.
-You'll also want to know details such as “policy pays 80% of covered services after I make a $50 co-pay.”
+For health insurance, make sure you know your deductible and maximum out-of-pocket costs (often called MOOP).
+The deductible is the amount you'll have to pay on your own before insurance funds kick in.
+The MOOP is a limit on how much you have to pay on your own over a full year or term.
+For example, if the policy has a $3,000 deductible and a $6,000 MOOP cost, you'll want to have $9,000 set aside.
+An emergency fund or health savings account are good ways to save for that purpose.
+You'll also want to know the portion of cost that will be paid once insurance kicks in, and whether there are any fees or copays.
+You might write something like, “policy pays 80% of covered services after I make a $50 co-pay.”

 Disability Insurance Review

-For disability insurance, you want to know the monthly benefit that is payable, how long it would pay you, and how the insurance company defines disability.
+For disability insurance, you want to know how much will be paid to you each month, and for how long you'll be paid.
+It's also worth looking up how the insurance company defines disability.
 A policy that only pays if you lose an arm and a leg is not very useful for most people.
 Many disabilities are not of that nature.

-Professionals want a policy that protects their ability to work in their specific career.
-For example a surgeon needs all ten fingers; if they were to be injured and lose the use of a finger, perhaps there are many jobs they could still do, but the best disability policy for them will still provide a benefit at least for a period of time, because they can no longer perform surgery.
+If you work in a field that requires special skills, you may want a policy that protects your ability to perform in your career.
+For instance, a surgeon needs all 10 fingers; if they were to be injured and lose the use of a finger, they may no longer be able to perform surgery.
+Perhaps there are many jobs they could still do, but they would be best off to seek out a disability policy that will insure against this specific loss, or at least still provide a benefit for the time it might take to secure a new career path.

 Property and Casualty Insurance Review